-Have an air conditioner but your AC isn’t blowing cold air?
+Have an air conditioner, but your AC isn’t blowing cold air?
 It’s not an uncommon problem, anyway.
 In fact, it is one of the most common issues that may happen to all houses or properties.

 Ac Not Blowing Cold Air

 You need to realize that the AC is basically a complicated and complex system.
-It requires a perfect combination of pressure, airflow, and temperature within the unit to work correctly or properly.
-When you AC isn’t blowing cold air, there are some possible reasons cause it.
+It requires a perfect combination of pressure, airflow, and temperature to work correctly or properly.
+When your AC isn’t blowing cold air, some possible reasons cause it.

 So, what happens to your unit when the air conditioner is working but not cooling?

 The solution is to maintain the lawn.
 It is also possible that a nearby tree has debris that may fall on the condenser.
 You should perform a regular check at least twice a year.
 If you haven’t cleaned the condenser for a year and it is not cooling, now you know why.

 Other Possible Cases

 It is better to spend extra money than cause further damages or problems.
-Now that you already know some reasons for AC isn’t blowing cold air, what do you think happening to your unit?
+Now that you already know some reasons for AC isn’t blowing cold air, what do you think happens to your unit?